Tropical Storm Fung-wong (2014)

-Tropical Storm Fung-wong, known in the Philippines as Tropical Storm Mario, was a relatively weak tropical cyclone which affected the northern Philippines, Taiwan and the Eastern China.
+Tropical Storm Fung-wong, known in the Philippines as Tropical Storm Mario, was a relatively weak but destructive tropical cyclone which affected the northern Philippines, Taiwan and the Eastern China in late September 2014.
 The sixteenth named storm of the 2014 typhoon season, Fung-wong caused severe flooding in Luzon, especially Metro Manila.

 Meteorological history

 Late on September 13, an area of convectional cloudiness persisted near the same position where Kalmaegi formed.
 The next day, JTWC upgraded it as a tropical disturbance.
 The system entered an area of moderate vertical windshear and towards warm waters, as it was upgraded to a tropical depression by the JMA early on September 17.
 On the same day, the depression moved into the Philippine Area of Responsibility and was locally named Mario.
 Later the same day, JTWC classified it as Tropical Depression 16W.
 As vertical windshear decreased around the storm system, it gathered more strength.
 With this, JMA classified it as a tropical storm, naming it Fung-wong on September 18.

 Fung-wong maintained its intensity while affecting Luzon.
 The storm made landfall in the night of the following day over the northern tip of Cagayan.
-Early on September 20, JMA upgraded it to severe tropical storm strength, although it failed to intensify and reached its peak strength later that day.
+Early on September 20, JMA upgraded it to a severe tropical storm strength, although it failed to intensify and reached its peak strength later that day.
 However, it was recorded colder cloud tops surrounding the center were still bringing heavy rainfall over the northern Philippines.

 The storm made landfall on the shores of the southeastern part of Taiwan the next day.
 Fung-wong later weakened due to land interaction.
 Late on September 22, Fung-wong encountered some moderate vertical windshear and approached Eastern China.
 Both agencies downgraded Fung-wong to a tropical storm, just as it was making landfall over Shanghai on September 23.

 On September 24, Fung-wong started to interact with a frontal system.
 Later on the same day, both the JMA and JTWC issued their final advisory on the system, stating that it had become extratropical.